Cringe Check

 Slang Translator

 Slang Translator is simply that, a translation tool.
-Publicis employees would ask what a slang term means and we would do our best to translate it into simply english.
+Publicis employees would ask what a slang term meant and we would do our best to translate it into simply english.
 Like any other dictionary in addition to the definition we would offer a few uses in a sentence.

 ⬇️ Check out our launch video below⬇️